-Building Frontages
+C. Building Frontages

-As the placement and design treatment of building frontages strongly influences the amount and quality of pedestrian activity, the study recommends general design treatments for 5 types of frontages.
-The intent of the guidelines is to create pedestrianfriendly environments for employees and visitors.
-A goal is to enhance the opportunities for social interaction and the exchange of ideas.
+As the placement and design treatment of building frontages strongly influences the amount and quality of pedestrian activity, general design treatments for 5 types of frontages are recommended.
 Each type is described below.

 Plaza & 12th Street Shops Frontage.
 For streets and block fronts where commercial uses and pedestrian activity are most desired-along 12th Street and the plaza-it is recommended that sidewalks be lined with shops, restaurants, and galleries and buildings be designed with the following: